EF(X) Orientations: A Parameterized Complexity Perspective: EF Orientations

-\begin{observation} For an \EFo\ instance with binary valuations, define $E'\subseteq E$ as the subset of the edges with weight $1$ for both their endpoints.
+\begin{observation} For an \EFo\ instance with binary valuations, define $E'\subseteq E$ to be the subset of the edges with weight $1$ for both their endpoints.
 Suppose we have a partial EF orientation where some vertex $i$ has received an edge $e\in E_{ij}$ s.t. $v_i(e)=1$.
-Then, all unoriented edges $e\in E'_{ik}$ for $k\neq j$ can be oriented as follows while preserving envy-freeness.
-Let $p$ be the number of unoriented edges in~$E'_{ik}$. \begin{itemize} \item If $p$ is even, orient $p/2$ edges towards $i$ and $p/2$ edges towards $k$.
-It is clear that $i$ and $k$ do not envy each other. \item If $p$ is odd, orient $(p-1)/2$ edges towards $i$ and $(p-1)/2 +1$ edges towards $k$.
+Then, all edges $e\in E'_{ik}$ for $k\neq j$ can be oriented as follows while preserving envy-freeness.
+Let $p=|E'_{ik}|$. \begin{itemize} \item If $p$ is even, orient $p/2$ edges towards $i$ and $p/2$ edges towards $k$.
+It is clear that neither $i$ nor~$k$ envy each other. \item If $p$ is odd, orient $(p-1)/2$ edges towards $i$ and $(p-1)/2 +1$ edges towards $k$.
 It is clear that $k$ does not envy~$i$; however, it also holds that $i$ does not envy $k$ because $i$ has received an edge $e\in E_{ij}$ with $v_i(e)=1$ and $j\neq k$ by assumption. \end{itemize} \end{observation}

-\begin{theoremrep}[\appsymb] Let $\mathcal{I}=(G=(V,E),\{v_i\}_{i\in V})$ be an instance of \EFo\ with binary valuations and define $G'=(V,E')$ as the subgraph of $G$ s.t.~$E'\subseteq E$ consists only of the edges in $E$ with weight $1$ for both their endpoints. $\mathcal{I}$ has an EF orientation if and only if for every connected component $C$ of $G'$ at least one of the following properties holds. \begin{enumerate} \item $C$ contains a circuit\footnote{In graph theory, a circuit is defined as a closed trail where a sequence of vertices starts and ends at the same vertex without repeating any edges.
+\begin{theoremrep}[Characterization \appsymb] Let $\mathcal{I}=(G=(V,E),\{v_i\}_{i\in V})$ be an instance of \EFo\ with binary valuations and define $G'=(V,E')$ as the subgraph of $G$ s.t.~$E'\subseteq E$ consists only of the edges in $E$ with weight $1$ for both their endpoints. $\mathcal{I}$ has an EF orientation if and only if for every connected component $C$ of $G'$ at least one of the following properties holds. \begin{enumerate} \item $C$ contains a circuit\footnote{In graph theory, a circuit is defined as a closed trail where a sequence of vertices starts and ends at the same vertex without repeating any edges.
 Informally, it is a cycle that may pass through each vertex more than once, while only using each edge at most once.} consisting of at least $3$ vertices. \item $C$ contains a vertex $i$ incident with some edge $e\in E_{ij}$ s.t. $v_i(e)=1$ and $v_j(e)=0$. \item $C$ contains two vertices $i,j$ s.t. $|E'_{ij}|$ is even and non-zero. \item $C$ consists of only one vertex. \end{enumerate} \end{theoremrep}

 \begin{proof} We will prove the forward direction of the theorem by constructing an EF orientation given each of the four properties.
 As already explained, we orient all edges $e\in E_{ij}$ s.t. $v_i(e)=1$ and $v_j(e)=0$ towards $i$ (for all $i,j\in V$), and remove all edges with weight $0$ for both endpoints.
 From now on we may assume that all unoriented edges have weight $1$ for both of their endpoints (i.e., all unoriented edges are in the set $E'$), hence $G$ has an EF orientation if and only if every connected component of $G'=(V,E')$ has an EF orientation, granted the aforementioned orientation for all edges in $E \setminus E'$.
 We will prove that if any of the four properties hold for some connected component $C$ of $G'$, then $C$ has an \EFo, by repeatedly applying \cref{obs:happy_vertex}.